 - If the officer asks something like, “Do you mind if I look through your vehicle?” simply reply with, “No, sir, I don't consent to the search.”

-If you have been charged with a crime arising out of a traffic stop, contact the Fairfax criminal defense attorney at The Law Office of Wilfred Ward Yeargan.
-With over 14 years experience in the court room, Mr. Yeargan has experience defending clients from all types of criminal and traffic charges.
+If you have been charged with a crime arising out of a traffic stop, contact Fairfax criminal defense attorney Wilfred Ward Yeargan, III.
+With over 22 years experience in the court room, Mr. Yeargan has experience defending clients from all types of criminal and traffic charges.
 He will aggressively fight your case and ensure your rights are defended in court.
 If your case has issues relating to probable cause and illegal searches, these facts will be explored as a strategic defense.
 Contact the Law Office today for a free, initial consultation.